Documentation for Benson

-The homepage has the full width boxed template applied to it under Page Attributes, under Page Settings the top/bottom padding is removed, the featured image is disabled, the header type is left to its defaults and the rest of the options are set to hide.
+The homepage has the full width boxed template applied to it under Summary, under Page Settings > Content Area the top/bottom padding is removed and the featured image is disabled.
+Under Page Settings > Header the header type is set to Transparent and under Page Settings > Page Title all options are set to hide.

 The content starts with a fully aligned Container block with the theme grid enabled, the container height set to -1, vertical content alignment set to bottom, a background overlay & image set under Block Appearance and 120px bottom padding.
 Inside we have a single column with a Heading with the theme title style applied to it and a Paragraph.

 Below the hero we have a 100px tall spacer followed by a Heading with the theme title style applied, a Core Paragraph and a Post Types block displaying 4 Portfolio items in a 2 column layout.

 Next we have another 100px tall Spacer followed by a Container with two equal columns.
 The left column contains a Heading with the theme title style applied and 50px bottom margin, next we have a Core Pullquote with the solid color style applied to it.
 In the right column we have a single Image block.